MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Related Work

 \section{Related Work}

-\textbf{Human Video Generation.} Most existing human video generation approaches rely on additional inputs beyond the text prompt, such as reference images of the target person~\cite{id-animator, consisid, magicmirror, zhang2025fantasyid, cao2025uni3c}, driving pose sequences~\cite{animateanyone,liu2025animateanywhere,animateanyone2,wang2024humanvid, gan2025humandit, zhang2024fleximo, zhu2024champ}, or speech conditions~\cite{sun2025cosh, lin2025omnihuman, tian2025emo2, meng2024echomimicv2, cui2024hallo3}.
-Among these works, ID-Animator~\cite{id-animator} introduced a framework capable of generating identity-specific videos from reference facial images, along with a corresponding identity-oriented dataset.
+\textbf{Human Video Generation.} Most existing human video generation approaches rely on additional inputs beyond the text prompt, such as reference images of the target person~\citep{id-animator, consisid, magicmirror, zhang2025fantasyid, cao2025uni3c}, driving pose sequences~\citep{animateanyone,liu2025animateanywhere,animateanyone2,wang2024humanvid, gan2025humandit, zhang2024fleximo, zhu2024champ}, or speech conditions~\citep{sun2025cosh, lin2025omnihuman, tian2025emo2, meng2024echomimicv2, cui2024hallo3}.
+Among these works, ID-Animator~\citep{id-animator} introduced a framework capable of generating identity-specific videos from reference facial images, along with a corresponding identity-oriented dataset.
 Building upon this foundation, subsequent studies have further advanced the task.
-For instance, ConsisID~\cite{consisid} proposed a frequency decomposition strategy to improve identity fidelity.
-Moreover, AnimateAnyone~\cite{animateanyone} introduces an additional skeleton sequence as input to animate static human images.
-Building on this, AnimateAnyone2~\cite{animateanyone2} extends the framework to support environment-aware generation, enabling more consistent background migration.
-AnimateAnywhere~\cite{liu2025animateanywhere} incorporates a camera motion learner to model background movement, thereby enhancing the realism of generated videos.
+For instance, ConsisID~\citep{consisid} proposed a frequency decomposition strategy to improve identity fidelity.
+Moreover, AnimateAnyone~\citep{animateanyone} introduces an additional skeleton sequence as input to animate static human images.
+Building on this, AnimateAnyone2~\citep{animateanyone2} extends the framework to support environment-aware generation, enabling more coherent background migration.
+AnimateAnywhere~\citep{liu2025animateanywhere} incorporates a camera motion learner to model background movement, thereby enhancing the realism of generated videos.
 However, the aforementioned methods are typically constrained to generating minor facial or upper-body movements, or are specialized for vertically oriented dance videos.

-Some recent work~\cite{song2024directorllm, wang2025humandreamer,move-in-2d} has focused on more general text-driven human motion video generation, but due to the limitations of human video datasets~\cite{wang2024humanvid, li2024openhumanvid}, it is also difficult to generate realistic and physically compliant motion.
-To address these challenges, we propose a structure–appearance decoupling framework for generating motion-consistent human videos, and construct a corresponding large-scale dataset, MoVid, to support the learning of complex whole-body motion.
+Some recent work~\citep{song2024directorllm, wang2025humandreamer,move-in-2d, liang2025realismotion} has focused on more general text-driven human motion video generation, but due to the limitations of human video datasets~\citep{wang2024humanvid, li2024openhumanvid}, it is also difficult to generate realistic and physically compliant motion.
+To address these challenges, we propose a structure–appearance decoupling framework for generating motion-coherent human videos, and construct a large-scale dataset MoVid, to support the learning of complex human motion.